AJAbe/DE_AWS_Maven/README.md

 - Eventually, the data is written into S3.
 We can see that S3 create a nested folder structure based on Year, Month, Date and Hour of data load.
 The file could actually be downloaded and we can view the data in a dictionary format (via Notebook or other Text Edit tools).

 ![S3](https://github.com/user-attachments/assets/0dc9b0c2-525c-47c8-a3c2-2438fdf44942)

+## Data Transformation and Load

+Next we get into the more technical piece for the project.
+Now, we have the data in the S3 layer.
+Remember, its in the raw format.
+There could be data issues present.
+We need to perform quality checks and correct the data as needed.

+But first, we need to inspect the data. that too, a smart way, not spending a lot of time, defining the columns and data types.
+Entre AWS Crawler.
+We do that by using the [AWS Crawler](https://docs.aws.amazon.com/glue/latest/dg/add-crawler.html) job which inspects the schema for the dataset in S3 and then creates a Data Catalog within AWS Athena.
+And we can then query our data in [AWS Athena](https://aws.amazon.com/athena/).
+There isnt a lot to discuss on confuring the Crawler job, except to specify the source S3 location and the target database where we need to store the Data Catalog to.
+In essence, a table gets created which can be queries via Athena, though behind the scenes, it still querying the data in S3 using the schema details in the Catalog.

+Now, comes the main part.
+[AWS Glue](https://aws.amazon.com/glue/)
+- There are two main components of Glue that we will use here.
+One is the ETL Jobs part (Python files) and the other is the process to stitch them together - Glue Workflows
+- We start by creating 4 ETL Jobs that does the below functions
+- - Delete any existing Parquet table with the same name as provided
+  - Perform Data Quality checks on the source data
+  - Insert new records in Parquet format
+  - Publish out the file